What to Look For in a Small Business Communication System

 Too many companies, though, focus too much on the second half of that equation.
 While a standard phone system or VoIP setup can help keep your employees connected, they are nearly useless in an emergency situation.
 Small businesses cannot afford to have one solution for everyday communication and a separate emergency communication system, as many larger ones do.
 Instead, a small business communication system has to be flexible enough to meet both those needs.

-The truth is, emergencies can happen anywhere, anytime, to anyone.
-All we have to do is look at the crazy hurricane season we will thankfully see coming to an end in the coming weeks.
-Hurricanes Harvey, Irma, Maria and Nate paid no attention to whether or not the buildings they destroyed were owned by a large or small company.
-They didn’t care if four employees were displaced or 4,000.
-It was of no concern as to which streets would be impassable and how long the power would be out.
+You might be tempted to think: emergencies happen, but they won’t happen to my company.
+We are too small.
+Too young.
+But the truth is, emergencies can happen anywhere, anytime, to anyone.
+All we have to do is look at the last several months.
+Hurricane Florence paid no attention to whether or not the buildings it destroyed were owned by a large or small company.
+The wildfires wreaking havoc on California didn’t care if four employees were displaced or 4,000.

 Communications Isn’t Just for Emergencies